kewn21/eagle-hes/README.md

 # hes-dimport
-hes-dimport is a elasticsearch plugin which create shards files of index in mapreduce.
+hes-dimport is a elasticsearch plugin which generate shards files of index in mapreduce.

 This plugin is applied to the offline import index, each import will generate an index, when used to define the template to organize these indexes together